MagdelFrost/MagdelFrost/README.md

   <img src="https://media.giphy.com/media/26DN0U3SqKDG2fTFe/giphy.gif" width="50%" />
 </div>

-### :fire: About Me :
+### 🐍 About Me :
 <div>
 I am a QA Engineer / Java Developer from Kyrgyz Republic

-- :computer: I have 2+ years of experience in back-end developement, also I have experience in automation testing API and WEB.
+- 💻 I have 2+ years of experience in back-end developement, also I have experience in automation testing API and WEB.
-- :blue_book: In my free time, I do tasks on JavaRush, read tech articles, practicing art design.
+- 📘 In my free time, I do tasks on JavaRush, read tech articles, practicing art design.
 - 📫 How to reach me: &nbsp;  <a href="https://t.me/magdelfrost">
     <img src="https://img.shields.io/badge/Telegram-blue?style=for-the-badge&logo=telegram&logoColor=white" alt="Telegram Badge"/>
   </a> &nbsp; or &nbsp; <a href="https://www.linkedin.com/in/savely-zhuravlev-8168261a9/">